aurotripathy/pytorch-book-examples/multi-scale/README.md

 Second, we introduce a parallel branch learn a different scale, the intuition is that is learns the scaller digits.

-Note, stride is step length for sliding 3x3 kernel and dilation is the step length for kernel element.
+Note, stride is defined as step length for sliding 3x3 kernel and dilation defined as is the step length for kernel element.

 Visualization of the network was created by [netron](https://lutzroeder.github.io/netron/)